StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 ...different from...

-- the "typing requirements" for the code inside an `on_` event attribute of a <button> tag?
+- the "typing requirements" for the code inside an `on_` event attribute of a `<button>` tag?

-Thanks for any feedback!
+Minor issue:

+The `LIKE` operator in Postgres is case-sensitive.
+There is also a non-case-sensitive version `ILIKE`, but it hasn't been implemented yet.
+Of course, a case-insensitive pattern-match could be done using a work-around: before searching, simple convert the search string to all lower-case (or all upper-case), and then while searching, convert the column being searched to all lower-case (or all upper-case).

+It would also be interesting to see if this is the kind of thing (eg, support for Postgres ILIKE - plus whatever the corresponding operator is in MySQL) which an "end user" could add to the Ur/Web compiler themselves.

 ###